“Leadership is defined by results not attributes.”

 There had been a secret government raid on the high-security site after toxic spills and fires, leading to a work stoppage, problems with the unions, and allegations of a cover-up.
 The government estimated the toxic cleanup would take 70 years and cost $36 billion.
 In the end, the team finished their work in 10 years for $6 billion, with the original environmental standards being exceeded by a factor of 13.

 Nancy Tuor, the final CEO at the Rocky Flats cleanup site, told us, “We created a culture of respect where average people produced extraordinary results.
 We grew and changed into different people.
 It was not about me.
 It was about them.”

 As a leader, you should keep two factors in mind when pursuing excellent results:

-- First, how the results are achieved matters greatly.
-You can never compromise on the ethical imperative.
+- How the results are achieved matters greatly.
+You can never compromise on the ethical imperative

-- Second, can you continue achieving those results over time?
+- Can you continue achieving those results over time?
 Are you operating sustainably?

-Our experience is that, by tracking the work of your team, you may find that much of their work--and perhaps over half--consists of non-value-added activities.
+And our experience shows that, by tracking the work of your team, you may find that much of their work (perhaps more than half) consists of non-value-added activities.
 Try it.

 - Open a weekly dialogue with your team on how you can achieve excellent results, not by working harder but by working more creatively, acknowledging the great capabilities they have within.

 - Let unessential work activities go in order to focus on the few key things needed to achieve excellent results (and be prepared to fight your bureaucracy on projects you let go; that’s leadership).